New Gift to the Basser Center

-The Basser Center for BRCA at Penn Medicine’s Abramson Cancer Center is the first and only comprehensive center solely devoted to funding research across the globe, educating providers and patients, and advancing care for individuals with a BRCA gene mutation.
+Basser Center founders and Penn Alumni Mindy & Jon Gray have made a new $21 million gift to the Basser Center for BRCA.
+The Grays established the Basser Center for BRCA at Penn Medicine’s Abramson Cancer Center in 2012, the first comprehensive center solely devoted to funding research across the globe, educating providers and patients, and advancing care for individuals with a BRCA gene mutation.

 What's in Your Genes?